Policy management

 Exit code

-0 means the policy is valid.
+0 means the card is valid.
 Exit code 1 means there are errors.
-Fix any reported issues before proceeding.Dry-run the policy against your agent’s recent traces to see what violations would have been flagged:
+Fix any reported issues before proceeding.mnemom card evaluate card.yaml --tools mcp__browser__navigate,mcp__slack__post_message --agent my-agent

-policy test before publishing.
-A policy that looks correct in isolation can produce unexpected violations when evaluated against real agent behavior.
-Testing first shows you the impact before it affects live traffic.Capability Mapping Walkthrough
+card evaluate before publishing.
+A card that looks correct in isolation can produce unexpected violations when evaluated against real agent tools.
+Testing first shows you the impact before it affects live traffic.Capability mapping walkthrough

 Capability mappings are the core of every policy.
 They bridge the gap between what your alignment card declares (abstract semantic actions) and what your agent actually invokes (concrete MCP tool names).Start from your alignment card

-Look at your card’sautonomy_envelope.bounded_actions.
+Look at your card’sautonomy.bounded_actions (unified shape) or autonomy_envelope.bounded_actions (AAP protocol shape).
 These are the abstract actions your agent has declared:

 Identify concrete tools